-While the housing market is rebounding, many people in Houston] are still struggling to make their mortgage payments.
-How to avoid foreclosure in Houston suddenly becomes a hot topic.
+While the housing market is rebounding, many people in Texas are still struggling to make their mortgage payments.
+How to avoid foreclosure in Texas suddenly becomes a hot topic.

-Thankfully, there are a number of things that you can do to avoid foreclosure in Houston and other areas of Texas.
+Thankfully, there are a number of things that you can do to avoid foreclosure across various areas of Texas.
 It’s important to remember that moving quickly is absolutely paramount, and could save your credit rating and house.

-So let’s dive in on a couple of quick tips on how to avoid foreclosure in Houston with your house.
+So let’s dive in on a couple of quick tips on how to avoid foreclosure in Texas with your house.

 First, What Is The Biggest Cause Of Foreclosure?